 While all of this creativity was going on Nintendo was playing a computer game of its own.
 Hiroshi had requested a security device be designed into the Famicom so that only Nintendo could create cartridges that worked with it.
-However it was quickly realised that selling licences for other companies to create games was yet another way of making money from the Famicom.
+However it was quickly realized that selling licenses for other companies to create games was yet another way of making money from the Famicom.
 Nintendo kept a tight control on the market.
-Its licence was such that Nintendo made money even if the licensee didn't.
+Its license was such that Nintendo made money even if the licensee didn't.

 The US Market